 SPL HP C/XL Equivalent A switch is an ordered list of labels indexed by an identifier and declared with a SWITCH declaration.
 It uses a GOTO statement to transfer to a label, based on an index value.
 Can be emulated with a switch statement.
-See "SWITCH Declaration" in Chapter 4 and "GO TO Statement" in Chapter 6.
+See "SWITCH Declaration" and "GO TO Statement".

-Global Data Declarations
+Chapter 4 Global Data Declarations